RTEMS/rtems-docs/c-user/rate_monotonic_manager.rst

   ``rtems_rate_monotonic_period`` directive, the postponed job will be released until there is no more postponed jobs.
 The calling task returns immediately with a timeout error status.
-In the watchdog routine, the period will still be updated periodically and track the number of the postponed periods.
+In the watchdog routine, the period will still be updated periodically and track the count of the postponed jobs :cite:`Chen:2016:Overrun`.
+  Please note, the count of the postponed jobs is only saturated until 0xffffffff.

 Obtaining the Status of a Period
 --------------------------------